mirnanoukari/Control-System-Packer/CONTRIBUTE.md

 Apply the same steps as for the bug, but change label to "enhancement"

 ### Development
-Want to contribute?
+Want to be a part of the team?
 Great!

-Contact us in Telegram:
+Contact one of us in Telegram:
 [@amortized](https://t.me/amortized)
 [@bearness](https://t.me/bearness)
 [@Mirna\_nu](https://t.me/Mirna_nu)